Creamy Cauliflower Wild Rice Soup

 - 2 tbsp fresh lemon juice

-- Add the cauliflower, carrot and all of the vegetable broth and simmer over medium heat until the carrots and cauliflower are tender.
+- Simmer Soup: Add the cauliflower, carrot and all of the vegetable stock and simmer over medium-low heat until the carrots and cauliflower are tender.
 This should take approximately 20 minutes.

 - Add Nutritional Yeast: Stir in the nutritional yeast.

-- Scoop half of the soup into a blender.
+- Blend Soup: Scoop half of the soup into a blender.
 Make sure you leave a crack in the lid to let the steam escape.
 Start blending on low then increase to high and blend until smooth and creamy.
 Once it’s blended, pour it back into the soup pot with the rest of the soup.
 Alternatively, use an immersion blender directly in the pot to blend about half of the soup.

 - Add Rice: Stir in the cooked wild rice.

-- Serve right away with chopped fresh chives or green onion or store in the fridge for up to 5 days or freezer for up to 2 months.
+- Serve: Serve right away with chopped fresh chives or green onion and lemon wedges.

 - Serving Size: 1/6th of recipe (350 g)